Val-de-Fier

-Val-de-Fier (/fr/, literally Vale of Fier) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Val-de-Fier (/fr/, literally Vale of Fier; Valo d Fyér) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 On 1 January 2019, it was merged into the new commune Vallières-sur-Fier.
 Its nearest town is Rumilly.

 Geography

 The Fier forms most of the commune's south-western border.

 History

 Val-de-Fier was formed in 1973 from two different villages : Sion and Saint-André.